Norman Manley International Airport

 Norman Manley International Airport (IATA: KIN, ICAO: MKJP), formerly Palisadoes Airport, is an international airport serving Kingston, Jamaica, and is located south of the island 19 km away from the centre of New Kingston.
 It is the second busiest airport in the country after Sangster International Airport, recording 629,400 arriving passengers in 2020 and 830,500 in 2021.
 Over 130 international flights a week depart from Norman Manley International Airport.
-Named in honour of Jamaican statesman Norman Manley, it is a hub for Caribbean Airlines.
+Named in honour of Jamaican statesman Norman Manley (1893–1969), it is a hub for Caribbean Airlines.
 It is located on the Palisadoes tombolo in outer Kingston Harbour; it fronts the city on one side and the Caribbean Sea on the other.

 History

 Jamaica has long had a vibrant civil aviation industry, with the first flight reported in the island on 21 December 1911.
 This was eight years after the world recorded its first powered flight by the Wright brothers.
 Nineteen years later, on 3 December 1930, the first commercial flight, a Consolidated Commodore twin-engine flying boat operated by Pan American Airways (which eventually became Pan American World Airways), landed in Kingston Harbour.

-The year 1934 was also another historic period for the nation's aviation industry when Dr. Albert Edward Forsythe and C. Alfred "Chief" Anderson (the fathers of African American aviation) arrived in Jamaica from Cuba.
+The year 1934 was also another historic period for the nation's aviation industry when Dr. Albert Ernest Forsythe and C. Alfred "Chief" Anderson (the fathers of African American aviation) arrived in Jamaica from Cuba.
 This was the first time a land plane arrived at the island by air.

 The significant growth in the aviation sector led to the establishment of the Civil Aviation Department (CAD) in 1947.
 One year later, in 1948, the Kingston Air Traffic Control Centre (KATCC) was established.
-In the same year, the Palisadoes Airport (now Norman Manley International) and the Montego Bay Airport now Sangster International Airport were established.
+In the same year, Palisadoes Airport (now Norman Manley International) and Montego Bay Airport (now Sangster International) were established.

 The airport was featured in the first James Bond film, Dr. No (1962).

-From October of 1968, it was the hub for Jamaica's flag carrier, Air Jamaica, until that airline ceased operations during 2015.
+From October 1968, it was the hub for Jamaica's flag carrier, Air Jamaica, until that airline ceased operations during 2015.